kta136/review-launcher/README.md

 3. Click **Open Review Box** to launch Google Maps.
 4. Paste the review, add a rating and submit.

+## Template Persistence

+Custom templates are saved in your browser's `localStorage`.
+They are loaded when the app starts and automatically updated whenever templates are added, removed, or generated, so your changes persist across sessions.

 ## Additional Scripts

 Create a production build: